glpi-project/doc/source/modules/assets/cartridges.rst

 For a cartridge to be installable on a printer, it must be declared as compatible with this printer.

-Management of shared stocks is possible by defining the element as recursive on an entity.
+Management of shared stock is possible by defining the element as recursive on an entity.
 The elements will then be available for all sub-entities.

 The different tabs
 ------------------